caraml-dev/turing/engines/experiment/docs/rpc_plugins.md

  * When deployed, the Experiment Engine image copies the plugin's binary into a shared volume accessible by the Turing app
  * Turing Server/Router process starts and launches the plugin as its child process

-hence, it's expected that the Experiment Engine plugin is distributed as an OCI image (versioned and published into the image registry) with its entrypoint/command being defined as:
+Hence, it's expected that the Experiment Engine plugin is distributed as an OCI image (versioned and published into the image registry) with its entrypoint/command being defined as:
 ```docker
 CMD ["sh", "-c", "cp <path_to_plugin_binary> ${PLUGINS_DIR}/${PLUGIN_NAME:?variable must be set}"]